lexruee/pi-switch-python/README.md

 The default settings of the `RCSwitchSender` can be changed by means of the following setter methods:

   * setProtocol(num)
-  * setPulseLegnth(num)
+  * setPulseLength(num)
   * setRepeatTransmit(num)

 ## Switch Types

-There are 4 kind of [switch types](http://code.google.com/p/rc-switch/wiki/HowTo_OperateLowCostOutlets) according the rc-switch wiki.
+There are 4 kind of [switch types](http://code.google.com/p/rc-switch/wiki/HowTo_OperateLowCostOutlets) according to the rc-switch wiki page.

  * Type A - 10 pole DIP switches
  * Type B - Two rotary/sliding switches